ghomem/sketch-demo/migration/README.md

 * copies the files from bucket ```sketch-legacy-s3/image``` to bucket ```sketch-production-s3/avatar```
 * updates the corresponding database references from image/avatar-XXX.png to avatar/avatar-XXX.png

-For safety reasons nothing is deleted from ```sketch-legacy-s3/image```.
+For safety reasons nothing is deleted from bucket ```sketch-legacy-s3```.
 The simple operation of deleting all legacy files can be done manually once it is clear that the migration process went without problems.

 ## requirements
 This script requires: